rpmcruz/averse-segmentation/README.md

 A paper has been submitted to a conference based on this work:

 * Averse Deep Semantic Segmentation.
-Cruz et al. (2019) [not published yet]
+Cruz et al. 41st Engineering in Medicine and Biology Conference.
+(2019)

 This paper is an extension for image segmentation, based on our previous work on averse classifiers:

 * [Constraining Type II Error: Building Intentionally Biased Classifiers.](https://link.springer.com/chapter/10.1007/978-3-319-59147-6_47) Cruz et al. 14th International Work-Conference on Artificial Neural Networks.
 LNCS Springer.
-[Oral] (2017)
+(2017)

 ## Usage